-The business as usual scenario (Option 0) entails a persisting credibility risk to the MSC, whereby the Principle leads for P1 and P2 are not required to have an understanding of the RBF and how it affects the scoring of their respective principles.
+Option 0, a business as usual approach entails a persisting credibility risk to the MSC, whereby the Principle leads for P1 and P2 are not required to have an understanding of the RBF and how it affects the scoring of their respective principles.
 This could lead to inappropriate outcomes and reduced credibility of MSC assessments.

 Option 1 proposes that only P1 and P2 assessors may carry out the RBF in a full assessment and thus must have passed the training prior to using the RBF in an assessment.
-This reduces credibility risks, ensuring the relative Principle lead is responsible for the related RBF assessment with implication for scoring on that Principle.
-This increases the burden on the assessment teams, and reduced flexibility does not align with the existing process whereby scoring is conducted by the team as a whole.

-Option 2 proposes that all assessors, or at least all team leaders must complete the RBF training, but the actual load of conducting the RBF scoring in an assessment could be shared by the auditors depending on the assessment.
+Option 2 proposes that all assessors or at least all team leaders must complete the RBF training, but the actual load of conducting the RBF scoring in an assessment could be shared by the auditors depending on the assessment.
 This would mean that all auditors are aware of how it works and how it affects scoring overall for their principle, or conversely at least the team leaders with oversight of scoring would have completed the training and understand how it works.
-In both scenarios here, credibility risks persist, as there would still be potential for a P3 auditor to undertake an RBF assessment on stock status.
+In both scenarios here, credibility risks persist, as there would still be potential for a P3 auditor to undertake an RBF on stock status.